datarmada/auto-mlops/README.md

+> #### :warning: Warning :warning:
+> We have downed our servers for this project.
+If you have any questions, feel free to contact us at contact@datarmada.com

 # Deploy your ML pipelines effortlessly, scalably and reliably

 Datarmada wants to **remove all the friction that comes with Machine Learning in production**.